r4victor/tenthousandmeters/content/blog/python_bts_11.md

 How does it work?
 When Python traverses path entries in the path (`sys.path` or parent's `__path__`) during the module search, it remembers the directories without `__init__.py` that match the module's name.
 If after traversing all the entries, it couldn't find a regular package, a Python file or a C extension, it creates a module object whose `__path__` contains the memorized directories.

-The initial idea of requiring `__init__.py` was to prevent directories on the path named like `string` or `site` from shadowing standard modules.
+The initial idea of requiring `__init__.py` was to prevent directories named like `string` or `site` from shadowing standard modules.
 Namespace package do not shadow other modules because they have lower precedence during the module search.

 ## Importing from modules

-Besides importing modules, we can also import module attributes using a `from <> import <>` statement like this:
+Besides importing modules, we can also import module attributes using a `from <> import <>` statement, like so:

 ```python
 from module import func, Class, submodule
 ```

-It tells Python to import a module named `"module"` and assign the specified attributes to the corresponding variables:
+This statement imports a module named `"module"` and assign the specified attributes to the corresponding variables:

 ```python
 func = module.func